trishanku-org/heaven/README.md

 ##### Note

-- In these depictions, the headless controllers are shown simplistically communicating with the upstream Git repositories (instead of a central apiserver) omitting the details of the sidecar containers that make such communication happen.
+- In these depictions, the headless controllers are shown simplistically communicating with the upstream Git repositories (instead of a central apiserver) omitting the details of the sidecar containers or [separate `deployments`](#note) that make such communication happen.
-- As mentioned [above](#note), this setup leaves out control-loop automation of provisioning headless nodes for either of the headless clusters.
+- As mentioned [above](#note-1), this setup leaves out control-loop automation of provisioning headless nodes for either of the headless clusters.
 So, this setup is not self-healing if either of the headless nodes are lost.
+This can be remedied by setting up something like [gardener/machine-controller-manager](https://github.com/gardener/machine-controller-manager)
+  - The [sample setup](config/samples) shows how the gardener/machine-controller-manager can be setup in such a headless Kubernetes cluster.
-This can be remedied by setting up something like [gardener/machine-controller-manager](https://github.com/gardener/machine-controller-manager) as a headless control-plane component to provision and manage the headless nodes.
+  More work is needed to configure the `TrishankuHeaven` for the `kubelet` running in the provisioned machines so that it can join the headless cluster as a `node`. as a headless control-plane component to provision and manage the headless nodes.
 - This setup also ignores the complications involved in transitioning the control-plane of the `blue` headless cluster from the `bootstrap` cluster to the `green` headless cluster.
 Such a transition is eased considerably by the fact that merely pointing the `blue` headless cluster's control-plane to the same upstream Git repo solves the data migration problem.